privcount/privcount/INSTALL.markdown

 ## Installing PrivCount

 I recommend using virtual environments to isolate the python environment and avoid conflicts.
-Run the following from the base directory of this package (i.e., the same location of this README).
+Run the following from the privcount base directory (the directory that contains these instructions):

     pip install virtualenv
-    virtualenv --no-site-packages venv
+    virtualenv venv
     source venv/bin/activate
     pip install -r requirements.txt
     # if you want to use the optional privcount plot command